Web Analytics Made Easy - Statcounter

-We don’t buy souvenirs that will be forgotten at the bottom of a drawer; instead, we choose things we’ll actually use every day—a handmade wallet, a linen scarf, a pack of spices or dried pasta, or a bar of chocolate.
+We don’t buy souvenirs that end up forgotten in a drawer.
+Instead, we choose things we’ll actually use: a handmade wallet, a linen scarf, a pack of spices or dried pasta, or a bar of chocolate.

-If you’re wondering what to buy in Italy, we’re sharing our top picks below—from iconic fashion in Rome and Florence to unique finds in the seaside towns of Puglia.
+If you’re wondering what to buy in Italy, here are our top picks—everything from iconic fashion in Rome and Florence to special finds in the seaside towns of Puglia.

 Let’s shop like locals. ✨